infiniflow/infinity/README.md

 ## 🎮 Get Started

 Infinity supports two working modes, embedded mode and client-server mode.
-Infinity's embedded mode enables you to quickly embed Infinity into Python applications, without the need to connect to a separate backend server.
+Infinity's embedded mode enables you to quickly embed Infinity into your Python applications, without the need to connect to a separate backend server.
 The following shows how to operate in embedded mode:

    ```bash
    pip install infinity-embedded-sdk==0.4.0.dev2